cycine123/ATM_Controller_Cplusplus/README.md

 Instruction:

-Download all of the files and save them under your folder of choice
+- Download all of the files and save them under your folder of choice

-Open terminal and navigate to the folder where you saved all of the files
+- Open terminal and navigate to the folder where you saved all of the files

-Use the following commands to compile and run the code:
+- Use the following commands to compile and run the code:

-g++ -o run *.cpp -std=c++14
+- g++ -o run *.cpp -std=c++14

-./run
+- ./run

-Following the instructions on the terminal to test out the cases.
+- Follow the instructions on the terminal to test out the cases.
 You can look into main.cpp to check the bank database